 Sandy has tried a number of employment trials, arbitrations and administrative hearings.
 She represents corporate clients in federal courts across the country and before the Equal Employment Opportunity Commission (EEOC) as well as state divisions and commissions of human rights.

 Sandy has handled a variety of complex general litigation matters, including shareholder clawback litigations and takeover/business judgment rule litigations, employment discrimination and securities litigation.

-Sandy has represented client in on-the-records, in hearings, trials and on appeals before regulatory bodies, such as FINRA, the SEC, the Department of Justice, state securities regulators, the National Adjudicatory Council and the Office of Professional Medical Conduct.
+Sandy has represented clients in on-the-records, in hearings, trials and on appeals before regulatory bodies, such as FINRA, the SEC, the Department of Justice, state securities regulators, the National Adjudicatory Council and the Office of Professional Medical Conduct.